 Boyes Beach - Right on the lakefront, great view and awesome swimming spot.
 Vehicles with purpose built sleeping facilities (eg. motorhome, campervan, caravan, house bus etc) are permitted to park overnight for a fee in designated spaces within the existing carpark area.
 No cars, utes, passenger vans etc. No tents.

-Click here for more information about the Lake Okareka Campsite
+Further along the road is a Department of Conservation campsite where tents are permitted.
+Click here for more information about the DOC Lake Okareka Campsite

 Guy Roe Reserve - Guy Roe Reserve is located on Brett Road, Lake Rerewhakaaitu.
 The reserve area, commonly known as the Homestead Arm, has been a popular fishing spot for many years.
 Camping is permitted on part of the reserve and an honesty box is provided for payment.
 The reserve is also popular for picnics and boat access to the lake.
 Other camping areas are also provided further around the lake by the